Heat sink tutorial

 impurities.
 An electron traveling through an aluminum crystal will be scattered

-can also be scattered by defects in the aluminum crystal.
-So if an aluminum
+defects in the aluminum crystal.
+So if an aluminum atom is missing, or is

-atom is missing, or is displaced from the crystal lattice it will scatter
+displaced from the crystal lattice that site will scatter electrons moving past

 Conduction electrons and phonons are also scattered by